Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/docs/srs/MockBank.md

   * The user clicks the **Remove** button in the dialog box
   * The system checks the removed bank account for linked credit cards
-  * In the case, the removed account is linked to credit cards, the system displays an error message "Credit cards {card numbers are presented here} are linked to bank account {account number is presented here}.
+  * In the case, the removed account is linked to credit cards, the system displays an error message "Credit cards {card numbers are indicated here} are linked to bank account {account number is indicated here}.
     It can't be removed!"
     ![](/docs/jpeg/slide_11.jpeg)
   * In the case, the removed account isn't linked with credit cards:
     * The system removes the selected bank account from the database
-    * The system displays an info message "Bank account {account number is presented here} removed successfully"
+    * The system displays an info message "Bank account {account number is indicated here} removed successfully"
     * The system displays an updated list of all bank accounts
       ![](/docs/jpeg/slide_12.jpeg)
       ![](/docs/jpeg/slide_13.jpeg)